QTCAT/qtcat.data/README.md

 ```

-In order to find at least some of the simulated loci, the data are analysed in the following steps.
+In order to find at least some of the simulated loci, the data are analysed in the following steps using QTCAT.

 ### QTCAT analysis:
 The first step of the analysis is a hierarchical clustering of all SNPs.
 This can take some time (it has to be done only once per SNP data set).
 In order to alow you to move directly forward to the HIT analysis below, the package includes a clustering result for the example data set.